hebesant/odin-project/README.md

 # The Odin Project

-This repository for my projects and documenting my progress at TOP.
+This is a repository for my projects and documenting my progress at TOP.